nibtime/next-safe-middleware/packages/next-safe-middleware/README.md

   ...
 }
 ```

-This gives you IntelliSense for parameters, but not on return type.
-Make sure it is `Response | void`.

 This will work when you have TypeScript enabled in your Next project.
 To do that, create an empty `tsconfig.json` file in the root of your Next project and run: